Mail-in Ballot Voting

 If there is no challenge to registering you as an eligible elector, your name will be placed on a list to receive a mail-in ballot package.
 The package will be sent to you as soon as ballots become available.

 The mail-in ballot package contains instructions, a ballot and the necessary return envelopes that will protect the secrecy of your vote.

-Non-Resident Property Electors must also complete Non-Resident Property Elector Application [PDF - 18 KB]and Non-Resident Property Elector Consent [PDF - 9 KB] forms to accompany the mail-in ballot application.
+Non-Resident Property Electors must also complete Non-Resident Property Elector Application and Non-Resident Property Elector Consent forms to accompany the mail-in ballot application.

-In order for your ballot to be counted in the election, it is your responsibility to return the mail-in ballot package to the Regional District Office no later than 4:30 pm on November 14, 2014 or by 8:00 pm on General Voting day, Saturday, November 15, 2014 at the polling station for the Electoral Area in which you are voting.
+In order for your ballot to be counted in the election, it is your responsibility to return the mail-in ballot package to the Regional District Office no later than 8:00 pm on October 20, 2018.

 The content on this page was last updated September 17 2018 at 11:15 AM